HellsCrimson/AuthGov/README.md

 The WebApp is the interface between the user and the decentralised stockage of you documents.
 It allows you to add, update and delete your documents at will with only you in charge.
 It uses an api in C# to do the login process and then send the request to the Blockchain.

 # Encryption :
-Worry about the time when you lose your flash disk ?
+Worry about the eventuality of loosing your hardware key ?
 Don’t worry, we have considered this case for you, we have encrypted the private key !
-We use Elgamal encryption  which is similar to RSA but safer than it.
-For the keys, the user will choose himself a four number private key, and we will generate automatically the public key for he / she and we will store it on the flash disk.
+We use Elgamal encryption, an asymetrical encryption system.
+To generate your key pair, a password will be choosen by the user at the moment of the password creation.
+The generated keys will be stored as hashed values on your hardware keys, and can only be accessed by your choosen password.
 We are the safest!!!!

 # Login :
-You don't find it confortable to centralize all your document/proof of identity in an unsecure app?
+You feel uncomfortable when centralizing all your document/proof of identity in an unsecure app?
-Yes, me neither.
+So do we.
-That's why AuthGoov provide you a safest way to loggin on the app: an hardware USB key.
+That's why AuthGov provide you a safest way to loggin on the app: an hardware USB key.
 This key will allow you to connect on AuthGoov but also contains the key to undecrypted all your data.

-Need to prove your identity ?
+Need to prove your identity on a governement website ?
 Do it with AuthGoovAp !
-After loggin it with the chip located on your hardware key, you can access your ID card, passport and your electoral map.
+Our hardaware keys can be plugged in any PC via USB, or read by an NFC on mobiles devices via an intergrated chip, you can access your ID card, passport and your electoral map, anywhere, in a very secure way.

 Project for the OxfordHack2022